Omnitok/data_analysis_tutorial/README.md

 Convert the PTU and the ETAG file from esrange.
 Use 'plots.py' to create the plot, and 'ptu_data.py' to convert the ptu file.
 The ETAG file might have to be tailored bz each launch.
 The code expects a specific form of the code, and that can varies with each launch.
-Check if the format looks exactlz like how the program expects it.
+Check if the format looks exactly like how the program expects it.

 ### Using the models
-In order to use the models, create a virtual environment with conda.
+In order to use the models, create a virtual environment (with conda).

 ## Segmentation model
 Clone the git-repo to ".../data_analysis_tutorial/."